-two related questions: (i) Given that I know B, to what degree does the additional piece of evidence E support H_1 over H_2 ? and (ii) to what degree does all the evidence to hand-B and E-support H_1 over H_2 ?
-My aim is to demonstrate that, once these questions are distinguished LP can be shown to provide implicit answers to both, thus resolving any ambiguity over the treatment of background information.
-To draw out the relevant distinction, I will begin with a detailed example.
-I will then argue for an expression that represents the degree to which a particular piece of evidence supports one hypothesis over another in context, and derive a related expression for the total support provided by all available evidence.
+inference, a common strategy is to disambiguate the likelihood function by fiat.10 I argue that none of these strategies is well-motivated.
+Background information is only problematic when one fails to distinguish between two related questions: (i) Given that I know B, to what degree does the additional piece of evidence E support H_1 over H_2 ? and (ii) to what degree does all the evidence to hand-B and E-support H_1 over H_2 ?
+My aim is to demonstrate that, once these questions are distinguished the very same considerations that motivate the adoption of LL entail distinct answers to both questions, thus resolving any ambiguity over the treatment of background information.
+Note that I am emphatically not offering a defense of LL as a general inference procedure.
+Mine is the more modest goal of dissolving an apparent defect of LL using the resources to which proponents of the principle already assent.

+To draw out the distinction relevant to eliminating the problem of background information, I will begin with a detailed example.
+I will then argue for an expression that represents the degree to which a particular piece of evidence supports one hypothesis over another in context, and then derive a related expression for the total support provided by all available evidence.
 Finally, I will show how these new expressions dissolve ambiguities in the treatment of background information by applying them to the so-called 'fine-tuning argument'.